 However, you should take sugared drinks only when you exercise and

-for up to an hour after you finish(emphasis added)
+for up to an hour after you finish(emphasis added).
+Contracting muscles remove

 sugar from the bloodstream rapidly without needing much insulin.